Osvaldas Olisevičius

-Osvaldas Olisevičius (born January 10, 1993) is a professional Lithuanian basketball player for Reggio Emilia of the Italian Lega Basket Serie A (LBA).
-He can play both small forward and power forward positions.
+Osvaldas Olisevičius (born 10 January 1993) is a Lithuanian professional basketball player for Treviso Basket of the Lega Basket Serie A. He can play both small forward and power forward positions.

 Professional career

 In 2014 Olisevičius was chosen as NKL Most Improved Player, while playing for Trakai and averaging 12.9 points, 4.4 rebounds and 1.6 assists.
 Next season he joined Pieno žvaigždės Pasvalys by signing a three-year deal.
-On June 10, 2017, Olisevičius signed with the German team s.Oliver Würzburg.
+On 10 June 2017, Olisevičius signed with the German team s.Oliver Würzburg.
 On 3 January 2018, Olisevičius returned to Pieno žvaigždės Pasvalys.

-In 2020, Olisevičius won the 2020 Karaliaus Mindaugo taurė Three-Point Contest, playing for Neptūnas Klaipėda.
-He averaged 10.1 points, 3.5 rebounds and 2.1 assists per game in the 2019-20 season.
-On August 12, 2020, Olisevičius signed with Medi Bayreuth of the Basketball Bundesliga.
+In 2020, Olisevičius won the 2020 King Mindaugas Cup Three-Point Contest, playing for Neptūnas Klaipėda.
+He averaged 10.1 points, 3.5 rebounds and 2.1 assists per game in the 2019–20 season.
+On 12 August 2020, Olisevičius signed with Medi Bayreuth of the Basketball Bundesliga.

-On July 10, 2021, Olisevičius signed with Reggio Emilia of the Italian Lega Basket Serie A. On February 1, 2022, he extended his contract with the team until 2024.
+On 10 July 2021, Olisevičius signed with Reggio Emilia of the Italian Lega Basket Serie A. On 1 February 2022, he extended his contract with the team until 2024.

+On 21 November 2023, he signed with Treviso Basket of the Lega Basket Serie A.